gabrielcc2/atdbSS2021/README.md

 3. *Inference:* Here you will understand the predictions of your models, comparing them to a provided pre-trained network.

-4. *Competitive inference for neural networks:* Here you will load a provided pre-trained network into a C++ program, such that inference be done using SIMD instructions, this relies in PocketTensor.
-Based on this competitive inference process, you will evaluate how the neural network performs for range search compared to one traditional B tree implementation.
+4. *Competitive inference for neural networks:* Here you will load a provided pre-trained network into a C++ program, such that inference be done using SIMD instructions.
+This relies on PocketTensor.
+Based on this competitive inference process, you will evaluate how your neural network performs for range search compared to a traditional B tree implementation.

 *You will use:* Python, Scikit-Learn, Keras, PocketTensor (https://github.com/GValiente/pocket-tensor).